 All of these components are critical as we work to develop better-integrated and more accessible support systems that are built from the ground up.
 As we move through 2019, we will continue to work to understand and support the intrinsic strengths and unique characteristics of neighborhoods.

-To that end, we will continue to foster deeper connections with communities in specific
+To that end, we will continue to foster deeper connections with communities in specific regions, including northern and southern California, Michigan and the Great Lakes, New York, Texas, and Washington, D.C.

 CAPITAL IMPACT PARTNERS